 BT adds Zoom to digital workplace portfolio

-The company becomes the first to offer a fully-managed Zoom Meetings service
+The company is the first to offer a fully-managed Zoom Meetings service

 BT has announced an expansion of its range of cloud-based audio and video collaboration managed services with the addition of Zoom Meetings to its portfolio.